Why the Supreme Court's voting rights ruling could play a big role at the local level

 But there are ongoing cases from other corners of the country.

+And Native American voters are in a legal fight over North Dakota's legislative map.
+On Monday, the Supreme Court sent that case, along with a Mississippi legislative redistricting case, back to lower courts for reconsideration in light of its Callais ruling.

-All of these cases now face the higher legal bar the Supreme Court has set for challenging voting districts or systems with claims that they dilute the power of racial-minority voters, and for justifying districts where those voters have an opportunity to elect their preferred candidates.
+All of these cases now face the higher legal bar the conservative justices have set for challenging voting districts or systems with claims that they dilute the power of racial-minority voters, and for justifying districts where those voters have an opportunity to elect their preferred candidates.

 Loading...